 Sustainable accommodation for Qatar 2022 World Cup

-Doha has been selected as the country of choice for the 2022 World Cup.
-The country is promoting the competition as the first sustainable carbon neutral games.
+Doha was selected as the country of choice for the 2022 World Cup, with the country promoting the competition as the first sustainable carbon neutral games.
 There were several significant challenges in achieving this: